pisarenko-net/arch-packer-vagrant/README.md

 2. Country for choosing the Arch mirror
 3. Maximum size of the VM disk

+VM-specific configuration is given in `vagrant/xxx/Vagrantfile`.
+Use `private` folder to bundle secrets, such as SSH keys or license files.
+See the `Vagrantfile` and corresponding setup scripts for more information.

 # Usage

 1. Build the base ArchLinux VirtualBox image using [Packer](packer.io):